windsuzu/console.jay/content/english-grammar/Future Forms.md

 - The conference starts in 10 minutes.
 We **are going to be** late.
 	- (=I can **see** that we cannot be at the conference in 10 minutes)

-### Intetions or Decisions
+### Intentions or Decisions
 We use **"will"** for immediate intentions or decisions, typically in the moment of speaking without prior planning.
 On the other hand, we use **"be going to"** when we've already made a decision in our mind or when there is a pre-existing plan or intention.

 For example:
 - ‘Sarah said she needs to talk to you.’
-‘Oh, I didn’t know.
-I’**ll call her** in a minute.’
+‘Oh, I didn’t know. **I’ll call her** in a minute.’
 	- (=The decision was taken **while** having this conversation)
 - ‘Sarah said she needs to talk to you.’
 ‘Yes, I know.
 I’**m going to call her** in a minute.‘
 	- (=The decision was taken **before** having this conversation)